broadinstitute/sam/README.md

 * delete policies
 * ask if one has access to execute an action

-Also one can list all the resources of a type that are accessible and associated policies.
+Also one can list all accessible resources of a type and associated policies.

 ## To build
 Make sure git secrets is installed: